marius1208/My-Test-Remote-Repo/README.md

 # Hangman Project

 ## This project contains 5 python scripts which show my progression towards creating a simple Hangman game
-## milestone5.py is the funcioning python file with wich the game can be ran
+## milestone5.py is the functioning python file with wich the game can be ran

 ## No installation requirements